songsjun/elastos.name/MetaMaskGuide.md

 ### 4. Send ELA to your CryptoName Metatamask account.

-You are now connected to the Elastos sidechain through Metamask, the next step is to send ELA from your Elaphant wallet to your CryptoName account.
+You are now connected to the Elastos sidechain through Metamask, the next step is to send ELA from your Elaphant wallet to your CryptoName Account.

-Go to your CryptoName Account on the PC/Laptop and press Deposit, a QR code will appear on the screen.
+Go to your CryptoName [**Account**](https://cryptoname.org/account.html) on the PC/Laptop and press Deposit, a QR code will appear on the screen.

-Now using the Elephant wallet on your device click send and scan the QR code, enter the amount of ELA and click Send.
+Now using the Elaphant wallet on your device click send and scan the QR code, enter the amount of ELA and click Send.

 After a few minutes the ELA should appear in you CryptoName Account.